Introduction

 Phase II will address the zoning of the remaining lands in Town that are within settlement areas as well as the general provisions for all zones.
 Settlement areas are shown on Schedule A1 of the Official Plan and include the Urban Area (Keswick), Towns and Villages (Sutton/Jackson’s Point and Pefferlaw), Hamlet, and the Lakeshore Residential Area.
 Phase II is scheduled to begin in 2025.

-Countryside Zoning Bylaw No. 600 (November 2023) Modified as Approved by Council on November 15, 2023
+Countryside Zoning Bylaw No. 600 (November 2023) Modified as approved by Council on Nov.
+15, 2023

 Permitted uses within each zone